jamesshore/ergotest/README.md

 * **[Nullables](https://www.jamesshore.com/s/nullables)** or hand-rolled test doubles, not mocking libraries
 * **Node APIs**, not command-line tools

-Features for slow, flaky tests are deliberately excluded, as are features for auto-mocking.
+Features needed by slow, flaky test suites are deliberately excluded, as are features for auto-mocking.

 Ergotest doesn't include a command-line tool.
 You're expected to integrate it into your automated build, as shown below.